A Maid Asleep(Slapend meisje)

 Although the study of iconography (hidden symbolic meaning) as applied to 17th-century Dutch genre painting has been a subject which has engaged art scholars for a good part of the 20th century, there remain numerous unresolved questions.
-While it has become clear that many Dutch genre painters did purposely imbue their works with symbolic meaning not immediately apparent to the modern viewer, it is not known to what extent they did so.
+While it has become clear that many Dutch genre painters did indeed purposely imbue their works with symbolic meaning not immediately apparent to the modern viewer, it is not known to what extent they did so.
 Another open question regards the sources which painters used to devise their symbols.
-Unfortunately, there exists no comparative text for genre painters to Cesare Ripa's Iconologia which constituted a virtual cook book of symbols which allowed history painters to convey abstract meanings such as "faith," "glory" or "virtue."
-Although it is clear that history painters used Ripa's interpretations liberally and sometimes not at all, many artistic compositions can be traced directly to him.
-In the case of genre painting, instead, it most likely that each painter invested his works with symbolic meaning according to this own likings or the expectations of his prospective clients picking and choosing from a common stock of popluar literature, emblem books and folk saying.
+Unfortunately, there exists no comparative text for genre painters to Cesare Ripa's Iconologia which constituted a virtual cook book of symbols and allowed history painters to convey abstract meanings such as faith, glory or virtue in visual language Although it is clear that history painters used Ripa's interpretations liberally and sometimes not at all, many artistic compositions can be traced directly to him.
+Instead, in the case of genre painting it most likely that each painter invested his work with symbolic meaning according to this own liking or the agenda of his prospective clients picking and choosing from a common stock of popular literature, emblem books and folk saying.
 For some clients, symbolic meanings may have been of secondary importance.
-For others, the right subject was an additional incentive, perhaps even a justification, for the work's purchase.
-Perhaps the simplest explanation of this lacuna is that everyone, including the lower class, already knew their meaning quite well.
+For others, the right subject was an additional incentive, perhaps even a justification.
+Perhaps the simplest explanation for the lack of written material regarding the use of symbols in genre painting is that everyone, including the lower class, already knew their meaning quite well.
 Thus, what was common knowledge in those times and had no reason to be written has become in our time a suggestive, but largely uncertain, science.

 Vermeer's paintings have attracted a considerable share of interpretation but have resisted any definitive or consistent solution.
 It would appear that some paintings are laden with conventional symbolism (Allegory of Faith, Woman Holding a Balance and The Art of Painting) while other paintings seem devoid of anything but purely pictorial meaning.
-Some scholars have hypothesized that the artist took advantage of the contradictory nature of contemporary symbols to imbue his works with poetic depth rather than with overt didactic meaning leaving the meaning open to the spiritual necessities of different viewers.
+Some scholars have hypothesized that the artist took advantage of the contradictory nature of contemporary symbols to imbue his works with poetic depth, leaving the meaning open to the spiritual necessities of different viewers.

 Within the history of western art, the door stands for an image of both physical or metaphysical transformation.
 In Dutch genre painting of the mid-17th century, this visual fascination in the door appears to have reached its peak.
 Indeed, the interest of Dutch genre paintings appears almost obsessive.

-Critics generally agree that so-called pictures-within-pictures were meant to convey comment on the scene which takes place below.
-The interpretation of this picture has been particularly problematic.
-Lawrence Gowing supposed that the inclusion of the mask in the Cupid painting (the Cupid's left-hand foot can barely be made out) has illuminated the theme with a typical reference; sleep admits a fantasy of love.
+Critics generally agree that so-called pictures-within-pictures found in many Dutch genre paintings of the time were meant to convey comment on the scene which takes place below.
+The interpretation of the present picture has been particularly problematic.
+The painter and art historian Lawrence Gowing supposed that the inclusion of the mask in the Cupid painting (the Cupid's left-hand foot can barely be made out) illuminates the theme with a typical reference; sleep admits a fantasy of love.

-Although it may not be apparent to modern museum-goers, most of Vermeer's interiors transport the viewer into situations which do not reflect the culture and social standings of the artist but more likely those of his rich Delft patron, Pieter van Ruijven.
-The Maid Asleep is considered the first painting to have been acquired by Van Ruijven.
+Although it may not be apparent to modern museum-goers, most of Vermeer's interiors transport the viewer into situations that do not reflect the culture and social standings of the artist but more likely those of his rich Delft patron, Pieter van Ruijven.
+A Maid Asleep is considered the first painting to have been acquired by Van Ruijven.

-Van Ruijven entertained great ambitions along with his wife, Maria de Knuijt, who was herself independently rich.
-In 1669, he paid an exorbitant sum to acquire land near Schiedam that brought with it the title of Lord of Spalant.
-He built himself a respectable art collection and through the years acquired at least 20 works by Vermeer (at least one third of the artist's estimated, but dispersed, output) and stipulated a conspicuous sum of 500 guilders to the artist in his will, an exceptional bequeath for the time.
+Van Ruijven entertained great ambitions along with his wife, Maria de Knuijt, who was independently rich.
+In 1669, he paid an exorbitant sum, 16,000 guilders, to acquire land near Schiedam that brought with it the title of Lord of Spalant.
+He built himself a respectable art collection and through the years acquired at least 20 works by Vermeer (at least one third of the artist's estimated output) and stipulated a conspicuous sum of 500 guilders to the artist in his will, an exceptional bequeath for the time.
 Since the works he collected evenly span the arc of Vermeer's activity, it seems that he acquired about one important work each year perhaps though a first-option agreement.
-Historians believe that Van Ruijven may have taken the lead from his relative Pieter Spiering Silvercroon who was a patron of Gerrit Dou, one of the best remunerated painters of the century.
+Historians believe that Van Ruijven may have taken the lead from his cousin Pieter Spiering Silvercroon who was a patron of Gerrit Dou, one of the best remunerated painters of the century.

-Thus, in their symbiotic relationship Vermeer's art might have been considered a means by which Van Ruijven could not only cultivate his love of art but, like the great mecenas of the Italian Renaissance, raise his social rank and carve himself a place in history by associating his name with a great artist-to-be.
-Likewise, Vermeer's elaborate Art of Painting, whose central theme is the glory and fame brought by art, demonstrates that his artistic ambitions paralleled his patron's desires for social elevation.
+Thus, in their symbiotic relationship Vermeer's art might have been considered a means by which Van Ruijven could not only cultivate his love of art but, like the great mecenas of the Italian Renaissance, raise his social rank and carve himself a place in history by associating his name with that of a great artist.
+Likewise, Vermeer's elaborate Art of Painting, whose central theme is the glory and fame brought by art, demonstrates that his artistic ambitions paralleled his patron's desires for fame and social elevation.

 Vermeer's relationship with Van Ruijven could have brought him other advantages.
-For example, in the Netherlands, where painters sold their works through myriad channels, from auctions and dealers' shops to fairs and lotteries, the most innovative and expensive art which Vermeer would have wanted to study was primarily accessible through private elite channels, channels which Van Ruijven could have opened.
+For example, in the Netherlands, where painters sold their works through myriad channels, from auctions and dealers' shops to fairs and lotteries, the most innovative and expensive art that Vermeer would have wanted to study was accessible through private channels, channels which Van Ruijven could have opened.

-To what point Vermeer tailored his works to Van Ruijven's expectations is unknown but a collaborative relationship would be neither surprising nor anomalous.
+To what degree Vermeer tailored his works to Van Ruijven's expectations is unknown but a collaborative relationship would be neither surprising nor anomalous.
 What did Vermeer and Van Ruijven discuss?
-Most likely they conversed on art theory as well as the artistic developments in the Netherlands which had one of the most florid and innovative art markets of Europe.
+Most likely they conversed on art theory and the artistic developments in the Netherlands, which had one of the most florid and innovative art markets of Europe.
 Obviously, Van Ruijven desired beautiful paintings but paintings that were important as well.
 The fact that Vermeer was able to concentrate his efforts on a few near-perfect paintings may be consequence of Van Ruijven's financial support and their shared vision of art.

-While Vermeer must have been fully in charge of the aesthetic part of the painting perhaps Van Ruijven did not refrain from suggesting some moral concept that would have had a personal significance or a successful motif of another artist that appealed to his tastes.
-However, since Vermeer did not depict his own world it is could be that it was Van Ruijven who offered guidance to the painter or that Vermeer spontaneously found the Van Ruijven's patrician life style desirable to represent.
+While Vermeer must have been fully in charge of the aesthetic part of his art, Van Ruijven would not have refrained from suggesting some moral concept that would have had a personal significance, or else a successful motif of another artist that appealed to his tastes.
+However, since Vermeer did not depict his own world it could be that it was Van Ruijven who offered guidance to the painter.

 Lest our modernist sensibilities be offended by the notion of close collaboration between artist and client, we should remember that the overwhelming number of great European paintings were the direct fruit of commissions.
 The client furnished the work's subject (often indicating a specific textual source), dimensions, materials and even certain aspects of its composition.
 Essentially, it was the artist's task to bring to life the motif which reflected the cultural aspirations of the commissioner.